hashchange/backbone.select/readme.md

 ## Credits, copyright, MIT license

 Special credits go to [Derick Bailey][muted-solutions], who created the original version of this component, [Backbone.Picky][].
-It is still around; see the [Backbone.Picky Compatibility section][picky-compatibility] for the differences.
+I have forked it at version 0.2.0.
+Backbone.Picky is no longer developed; see the [Backbone.Picky Compatibility section][picky-compatibility] if you want to migrate.

 Copyright (c) 2014, 2015 Michael Heim<br>
 Copyright (c) 2013 Derick Bailey, Muted Solutions, LLC